asazizmn/react-typescript-bare/README.md

 3. Install all the project dependencies. `npm install`

-4. Build this project (ie compile typescript -> javascript ). `npm run build` (If you encounter errors such as "Cannot find name 'React'", or "Cannot find name 'ReactDOM'", pleaser run the following command.
+4. Build this project (ie compile typescript -> javascript ). `npm run build` If you encounter errors such as "Cannot find name 'React'", or "Cannot find name 'ReactDOM'", please run the following command first and then retry.
-    `npm install react react-dom typescript @types/react @types/react-dom --save`)
+    `npm install react react-dom typescript @types/react @types/react-dom --save`

 5. Run this project using `serve` from the npm repositories.
 It implicitly builds a node server to run your project. `npx serve`